3 simple steps to lose weight as fast as possible. Read now

 The same study found that participants following a raw vegan diet had low bone mass, potentially due to low calorie and protein intake.

-Summary: Evidence shows that raw food diets are associated with losing body fat.
-However, they are also associated with severe adverse health consequences; the negatives outweigh the positives.
+Summary: Evidence shows that raw food diets are associated with body fat loss but also with severe adverse health consequences; the negatives outweigh the positives.

 Sample menu for the raw food diet

-A raw food diet can vary based on the foods allowed and the dieter’s food preferences.
+A raw food diet can vary based on the foods allowed and the dieter’s preferences.

 If you decide to try a raw food diet, here is an example of what one week on a 100% raw food vegan diet might look like.